hashintel/hash/apps/README.md

 ## Other projects

 The following applications are available but not currently stable.
-We remain open to accepting contributions in line with our [contributing guidelines].
+As with our main projects, we remain open to accepting contributions to these.
+Please see our [contributing guidelines] for more information.

 | Subdirectory       | Description                                                                                                |
 | ------------------ | ---------------------------------------------------------------------------------------------------------- |